 First Year Admission Requirements

-- Complete and submit the Common Application Online along with the UIC Supplement.
+- Complete and submit the Common Application online, including the UIC-specific questions and essays under the My Colleges tab.
 Printed applications will not be accepted.
 Apply now!

 - Submit the $50 nonrefundable application fee.